Goal 8

 • Though not included in the headline indicator, data on participation rates were added to the summary chart for context.

 • Definitions of ‘African Nova Scotian’ vary notably.
 While a precise statistical proxy could not be identified, the Nova Scotia Community, Culture and Heritage African Nova Scotian Affairs (ANSA) definition was used for comparability.
 This may incidentally include some (such as newcomers from the African diaspora) who self-identify as being a member of a racially visible group, but do not self-identify as members of the African Nova Scotian community.
+In 2021, an additional measure was included as the self-identified Black population who also identified as non-immigrant.

 Note: The term ‘racially visible’ is substituted for 'visible minority'.
 For the purposes of this measure it represents the definition outlined by Statistics Canada in the 2016 Census of Population Dictionary.
 Thus, racially visible refers to: whether a person belongs to a ‘visible minority’ group as defined by the Employment Equity Act and the population group to which the person belongs.
-The Employment Equity Act defines ‘visible minorities’ – or in our terminology ‘racially visible’ – as "persons, other than Aboriginal peoples, who are non-Caucasian in race or non-white in colour".
+The Employment Equity Act defines ‘visible minorities’ – or in our terminology ‘racially visible’ – as "persons, other than Indigenous peoples, who are non-Caucasian in race or non-white in colour".
 The racially visible population, according to Statistics Canada, consists mainly of: South Asian, Chinese, Black, Filipino, Latin American, Arab, Southeast Asian, West Asian, Korean and Japanese.”